korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 twilio plugins:install @twilio/plugin-microvisor
 ```

+The process outlined below uses Plugin 0.3.10 or above.

 ### Set Environment Variables

 Running the Twilio CLI and the project's [deploy script](./deploy.sh) — for uploading the built code to the Twilio cloud and subsequent deployment to your Microvisor Nucleo Board — uses the following Twilio credentials stored as environment variables.
 They should be added to your shell profile: